 Puppies need schedules too, here's why

-Young puppies are usually fed three times a day.
+Feed young puppies a premium puppy food up to three times a day.
 Make it easy to remember by planning their meals around your breakfast, lunch and dinner times.
 It’s a good habit to clean their water bowl at each meal too.
 You can use feeding time as enrichment time and use food puzzles or toys for the puppy to lick or nudge the food out.
-This gets your puppy using their amazing problem solving brain and they will be kept busy eating their food.
+This gets your puppy using their amazing problem-solving brain and they will be kept busy eating their food.
 Slow feeders are a super easy and fun beginner level food puzzle for puppies.

 It’s up to you to make sure your puppy gets out to the appropriate toileting area at regular intervals.
 Their bladder is tiny when you first bring them home and they can not be expected to hold themselves for very long.
 Stick to a regular routine of taking your puppy outside every two to four hours.
 When they first wake up, after eating or playing, are all good times to take your puppy outside.
 Use a cue word like “go potty” or “quickly”.
 Say your cue word just once, in a soft tone and then quietly wait for your puppy to go to the toilet.
 Do not interrupt them, stay quiet.
 The moment your puppy is done and stands up you praise, praise, praise!
-“Yay good “go potty”!
-Good puppy.”
+You can try using the Yours Droolly Outdoor Attractant to support your puppy training.

 Playtime is an important part of your puppies day.
 They want to interact and be silly with you.
 And that’s why you got a puppy didn’t you!

 Playtime is the best way to bond with your puppy.
 Make sure to schedule playtime and exercise with your puppy each day.
 Play with toys at home, I suggest nice big long toys for puppies that are teething.
 This way your fingers are far away from those little shark teeth when you are playing with the toy.
 This is a great tip for young kids.
-Nice long toys!
-Like this snake toy from Pet Direct
+Some nice long toys we recommend are the Multipet Loofa Dog Toy or rope toys like the Yours Droolly Fresheeze Mint Rope.

 Sniff walks are a great way to bond with your puppy.
 Using a long line/long lightweight leash attached to your puppies harness.
 Go for a walk where the intention is to simply let your puppy sniff.
 Sniff and sniff and sniff.
 This is a great way to let your puppy take in the world at their own pace.